 Peak Phase (November to early December)

 After finishing the first steps and thus building a framework based on your personal retail experience, it is time to prepare your campaigns for an above average search volume.
 November has become a crucial period for retailers to reach shoppers online!
 Black Friday and Cyber Monday, moreover, are no longer single days but whole shopping weeks influencing online sales of particular products.
 During Black Friday 2015, for example, Google noticed a surge in query volume growth related to apparel and phones.
-In specific, people increasingly looked for watches, smartphones and jewelry .
-In addition, there was a rise in highly specific searches combining the term ‘black friday’ with products, product categories or brands.
+In specific, people increasingly looked for watches, smartphones and jewellery .
+In addition, there was a rise in highly specific searches combining the term ‘black Friday’ with products, product categories or brands.

 “82% of Christmas shoppers use the internet to research presents” — Christmas Shopper Survey 2016